mienaikoe/ziyu/Chapters/2-0-Part2.md

 &nbsp;

-— The Code of Consciousness, Philosopher Lanre um Shaki, Day 17,528 after the Fifth Cold
+— The Code of the Mind, Philosopher Lanre um Shaki, Day 17,528 after the Fifth Cold